prakashsharma19/testing/README.md

         }

         function handleSelectionRight(selection, range, textNode, text, start, end) {
-            // Find the next punctuation or the end of the line let remainingText = text.slice(end);
+            // First phase: Stop at the end of the current line first if (end < text.length) {
-            let nextPunctuation = remainingText.search(punctuationRegex);
+                // If not already at the end of the line, move selection to the end of the current line range.setEnd(textNode, text.length);

-            // If no punctuation in current line, check for next line if (nextPunctuation === -1) {
+            } else {
-                // Check if there's more text after the current text node let nextSibling = textNode.nextSibling;
+                // Second phase: Check if the selection should extend to the next line let nextSibling = textNode.nextSibling;

-                while (nextSibling && nextSibling.textContent.trim() === "") {
+                // Skip empty text nodes (whitespace between lines) while (nextSibling && nextSibling.textContent.trim() === "") {
-                    nextSibling = nextSibling.nextSibling; // Skip empty text nodes (whitespace)
+                    nextSibling = nextSibling.nextSibling;
                 }

                 if (nextSibling) {